-Jahi Mackey is the Program Director for The 821 Project, an organization that promotes global citizenship through social justice and intercultural education programming throughout the south Louisiana community.
+Jahi Mackey is the Program Director for The 821 Project, a southeast Louisiana based organization that promotes global citizenship by offering social justice and intercultural education programming.
 He has a Bachelor's Degree in International Studies with a minor in French from the University of New Orleans and a Masters of Arts in Intercultural Service Leadership and Management from the School of International Training Graduate Institute in Brattleboro, Vermont.
 He is also a published author and has special research interests in Intercultural Education and Social Justice Issues in Public Education.

 About The Founder